loading...

 The Nilometer, one of the oldest Islamic monuments, is located in the middle of the palace's outer courtyard, and was used to measure the annual flood level of the Nile to estimate the value of taxes and land taxes for the following year.

-The palace also houses a museum showcasing all the belongings and medals of the famous Egyptian singer Um Kulthum, Star of the East.
+The palace also houses a museum showcasing all the belongings and medals of the famous Egyptian Singer Um Kulthum, Star of the East.
 There is also a wooden bridge connecting Corniche El-Nil with the Manasterly Palace.
 The bridge is a popular spot for tourists and offers picturesque views of the Nile and the landmarks scattered along its banks.